momentum-projects/django-habit-tracker/README.md

 # Habit Tracker

-For this project, you will build a Django application that you can use to help track and reinforce daily habits.
+For this project, you will build a Django application that you can use to track and reinforce daily habits.

 ## Getting started

-You **can** create this project using [the Momentum Django template](https://github.com/momentumlearn/django-project-template), which is preconfigured with the setup we have been using (e.g. a custom user model, pipenv, `django-environ`, and other things -- see the [template README](https://github.com/momentumlearn/django-project-template) for more details).
-It is also totally fine to start from scratch, running the django-admin `startproject` command and creating your app from there, as you have been doing.
+You'll need to set up a new Django project.
+You will need to follow the same steps you have been following to install `django` with `pipenv`.
+Consider installing some or all of the following packages:

+- `django-environ` - for easily configuring a `.env` file
+- `django-debug-toolbar` - for debugging information in the browser
+- `django-extensions` - for extended functionality like `shell_plus`
+- `django-registration-redux` - for easily handling new user registration and authentication

 ## Postgres and Heroku

 This project requires the use of [PostgreSQL](https://www.postgresql.org/docs/current/index.html) as its database, and must be deployed to [Heroku](https://www.heroku.com/).
 You should set both of those up before you do anything else with your application.
-See the [documentation in our student resources repo](https://github.com/momentumlearn/student-resources/blob/main/articles/deploy-django-to-heroku.md) for a guide.
+See our [documentation on deploying a Django app to Heroku](https://momentumlearn.notion.site/Deploying-a-Django-App-to-Heroku-81488333c03445539bfc7eb3c1691ed0) for a guide.

-**NOTE**: Don't download Postgres from the website to install it!
-Use Homebrew to install it.
-See instructions in the [documentation in our student resources repo](https://github.com/momentumlearn/student-resources/blob/main/articles/deploy-django-to-heroku.md).
+**NOTE**: Use **Homebrew** to install Postgres.
+Don't download Postgres from the website to install it!
+See our [instructions for how to install and use Postgres locally](https://momentumlearn.notion.site/Using-Postgres-Locally-6d24cd1ea8854eabb875023d6696fba9).

 ## Project Requirements

 - Your project should have registration and login.
 - Users should be able to create new habits and track those habits with trackers, or daily records (what you call it is up to you).
 - Each habit should have a name and a target or goal.
 What is this "target"?
 Each habit should have a daily number of some action you want to do.
 Some examples:
     - I want to walk 1000 steps daily
     - I want to write 100 lines of code daily
     - I want to talk to 2 new people each day
     - I want to read 200 pages daily
     - I want to sleep 8 hours daily
 - Once you have habits, you should be able to make a daily record of your activity on each habit.
 That record should contain a date and a number for that date.
 - A user can only have **one record per day per habit**.
-You will need to use the [`constraints` option for models](https://docs.djangoproject.com/en/3.2/ref/models/constraints/) with `UniqueConstraint` to make the habit records unique by user, habit, and day.
+You will need to use the [`constraints` option for models](https://docs.djangoproject.com/en/4.0/ref/models/constraints/) with `UniqueConstraint` to make the habit records unique by user, habit, and day.
 - Optimally, users can edit/update records and add records for previous days.
 - The URL for creating and updating a record should be the same and should use the habit primary key, year, month, and day in the URL.
 For example: `habit/1/2021/6/18`
     - We want to do this so that we can have a single url that will work for a new record and will also allow changing an existing one.
-  - You'll want to look into the [`get_or_create()` method](https://docs.djangoproject.com/en/3.2/ref/models/querysets/#django.db.models.query.QuerySet.get_or_create) for this.
+    - You'll want to look into the [`get_or_create()` method](https://docs.djangoproject.com/en/4.0/ref/models/querysets/#django.db.models.query.QuerySet.get_or_create) for this.
     - You can put the form for creating and updating on this page or elsewhere, as your user interface dictates.

 - On the detail page for a habit, you should be able to see all the records for that habit in an HTML table.
 Show the user whether they met their goal for that day visually somehow -- maybe via colors.
 Think about accessibility here -- how would a user that can't see know whether they met their goal each day?
 - Make your interface as easy to use as possible.
 Think about what makes the most sense to enter and review data quickly.
 Consider using a calendar to show records.